crcascr/FreeCodeCamp/JavaScript-Algorithms-and-Data-Structures/proyecto-7/README.md

-# Learn the Date Object by Building a Date Formatter
+# Basic String and Array Methods by Building a Music Player

 ## Description

-Working with dates in JavaScript can be challenging.
-You have to navigate various methods, formats, and time zones.
-In this project, you'll learn how to work with the JavaScript Date object, including its methods and properties.
-You'll also learn how to correctly format dates.
+Now let's learn some essential string and array methods like the `find()`, `forEach()`, `map()` and `join()`.
+These methods are crucial for developing dynamic web applications.

-This project will cover concepts such as the `getDate()`,`getMonth()`, and `getFullYear()` methods.
+In this project, you'll code a basic MP3 player using HTML, CSS, and JavaScript.
+The project covers fundamental concepts such as handling audio playback, managing a playlist, implementing play, pause, next, previous, and shuffle functionalities.
+You'll even learn how to dynamically update your user interface based on the current song.

 ## Acknowledgments